tiffanyposs/understandingAngular/README.md

 You can find the latest version of Angular [here](https://code.angularjs.org/).
 (The last one that says 'rc' next to it's name) Once you click into it you will see a *service* file called `angular-route.js`, a module called *ngRoute* and it allows you to deal with routes and states within your app.

 After we add the service in out index.html file by linking the `angular-route.js` file after we load angular, we can add it to our app.
-First we can inject the dependecy into our app.
+First we can inject the dependency into our app.
 It's called `ngRoute`:

 ```
 var myApp = angular.module('myApp', ['ngRoute']);